-- maintaining the cumulative 3-year Net Holding Cash Flow (NHCF)20 (with a confirmed weight of 25%) as driver of the cash generation; - maintaining internal and measurable ESG goals (with a confirmed weight of 20%) linked to the Generali 2022-2024 Climate & People Strategy, with focus on: - CO2 Emissions Reduction Target from Group Activities: underlining the strategic role of sustainability in every business action with the inclusion of enhanced targets in line with the Group's commitment to Climate Strategy; - 2024-2026 People Engagement Rate21: reaching and maintaining an Engagement Rate above the external market benchmark is one of the Group's strategic commitments to the market and lies at the heart of our People Strategy, confirming how engaged People are the Group's core asset to successfully deliver our Strategy and sustain our cultural and organisational transformation.
+- maintaining the 3-year relative Total Shareholder Return (rTSR)19 (with a confirmed weight of 55%) as a fundamental indicator of performance for shareholders, confirming the threshold and target level for the allocation of shares starting from the median positioning with respect to the comparative insurance peer panel, to further link incentives to shareholders' interests; - maintaining the cumulative 3-year Net Holding Cash Flow (NHCF)20 (with a confirmed weight of 25%) as driver of the cash generation; - maintaining internal and measurable ESG goals (with a confirmed weight of 20%) linked to the Generali 2022-2024 Climate & People Strategy, with focus on: - CO2 Emissions Reduction Target from Group Activities: underlining the strategic role of sustainability in every business action with the inclusion of enhanced targets in line with the Group's commitment to Climate Strategy; - 2024-2026 People Engagement Rate21: reaching and maintaining an Engagement Rate above the external market benchmark is one of the Group's strategic commitments to the market and lies at the heart of our People Strategy, confirming how engaged People are the Group's core asset to successfully deliver our Strategy and sustain our cultural and organisational transformation.

-55% + 25% 20% % LTI Vesting Net IIe Islin - ESG (by linear interpolation) rTSR Net Ho Cash I CO 2 Emissions Reduction Target from Group Activities (10%) 2024-2026 People Engagement Rate (10%) 0% ≤ 9.4 bln ≤ 38 % if People Engagement Rate is ≥ Extern Market Benchmark for 1 out of 3 year Target Vesting ≥ 50° perc. ≥ 9.9 bln ≥ 40 % if People Engagement Rate is ≥ Extern Market Benchmark for 2 out of 3 year Maximum Vesting ≥ 90° perc. ≥ 10.9) bin ≥ 43 % if People Engagement Rate is ≥ Extern Market Benchmark for 3 out of 3 year
+55% + 25% + 20 % 0/ LTLVeeting ESG % LTI Vesting (by linear interpolation) rTSR Net Holding Cash Flow CO 2 Emissions Reduction Target from Group Activities (10%) 2024-2026 People Engagement Rate (10%) 0% ≤ 9.4 bln ≤ 38% if People Engagement Rate is ≥ External Market Benchmark for 1 out of 3 years Target Vesting $\ge 50^{\circ}$ perc. ≥ 9.9 bln ≥ 40% if People Engagement Rate is ≥ External Market Benchmark for 2 out of 3 years Maximum Vesting \ge 90° perc. ≥ 10.9 bln ≥ 43% if People Engagement Rate is ≥ External Market Benchmark for 3 out of 3 years